johno/fc/readme.md

 This app is being built as an ongoing experiment with creating a performant and submersive app experience within a browser.
 It is intended to use modern technology while still falling back gracefully for older browsers and others without js runtimes.

+Developing for the browser is a unique experience.
+We're not afforded the convenience of a single "install" like native apps are.
+As a result, I've focused on keeping the initial download of this app to 5KB (gzipped).
+Hypothetically, this ensures that the primary payload for this app fits within a single packet.
+In practice, this requires progressively enhancing the page after load and inlining critical path css.

 Fast.
 Minimal.
 Tiny.
 Accessible.

 I hope to have a proof of concept working in time to submit to [10k Apart](https://a-k-apart.com/).